funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 **HINT** it seems `VSCODE` has a mind of its own sometimes, so if it autocompletes with a long path i.e. `sdk/src/type...`, just revert it to the root npm package namespace (`@funfair-tech/wallet-sdk`) and then `VSCODE` should sort itself out.

-If you find anything without a type or any issues with it please raise a GitHub issue for us to triage.
+If you find anything without a type, or any issues with it, please raise a GitHub issue for us to triage.

-## Angular package
+## Angular Package

-We have created a angular package component library this package holds components you can use to hook the wallet into a angular app easier.
+We have created an Angular package component library this package holds components you can use to hook the Wallet into an Angular app easier.
 A full code integration example can be seen [here](https://github.com/funfair-tech/wallet-angular-integration-sample)

 :::: tabs :options="{ useUrlFragment: false }"